Genivia/ugrep/README.md

            -A NUM, --after-context=NUM
                   Print NUM  lines  of  trailing  context  after  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
-                  See also the -B and -C options.
+                  See also the -B, -C, and -y options.

            -a, --text
                   Process a binary file as if it were text.
 This is equivalent to